CipJusCodin/GeminiSQL/README.md

 - SQLite Integration: Works with SQLite databases out of the box
 - User-friendly Interface: Simple, intuitive design for ease of use
 - Sample Database: Comes with a pre-configured student database for testing

-## Demo
-Try out the live demo: [GeminiSQL Demo](https://cipjuscodin-geminisql.streamlit.app/)

-Example queries:
-- "Show me all students in Data Science class"
-- "What's the average marks of students in section A?"
-- "List all students with marks above 80"
-- "Count how many students are in each class"
-- "Retrieve names of all students containing letter J"

 ## Project Structure
 ```